Anguilla at the Commonwealth Games

-Anguilla, which is a British overseas territory in the Caribbean, has competed at five Commonwealth Games to date, beginning in 1998.
+Anguilla, which is a British overseas territory in the Caribbean, has competed at seven Commonwealth Games to date, beginning in 1998.

 Medal tally

 Anguilla is unranked on the all-time medal tally of the Commonwealth Games, having never won a medal.

+2014

+Anguilla competed in the 2014 Commonwealth Games in Glasgow, Scotland from 23 July to 3 August 2014.
+On 30 June 2014, Anguilla's final squad of 12 athletes in 2 sports was named.

+Athletics

+A team of 7 athletes were named to the final squad.